Leaping-Tiger/parse-api-update-installations/README.md

 # parse-api-update-installations
-Script to programmatically update installations through the parse.com API (not officially supported)
+Ruby on Rails script to programmatically update installations through the parse.com API (not officially supported)

+note: be brave - some hackery will be involved